 Nke Watteco devices work in both OTAA and ABP.
 When the device is switched on, its first attempt is to be connected in OTAA.
 If it fails, the device sends a frame with ABP configuration.

-This process of association is repeated while the device is trying to connect to the network by following a trickle timer which is multiplied by 2 after each try.
+This process of association is repeated after 1 minute while the device is trying to connect to the network by following a trickle timer which is multiplied by 2 after each try until a periodicity of 24h.

 Once the device is associated to the network, it preserves its applicative configuration and its mode of association even after a reboot.
 At the next reboot, the device works only in OTAA or ABP mode, dependly of the previous association.
 In ABP mode all network paramaters are preserved after rebooting.
 In OTAA mode, an association is done after each reboot.